leo-editor/leo-editor/leo/plugins/leo_babel/doc/Leo-Babel.md

 The Z shell.

 This default can be overridden for an individual Babel script by setting babel_shell in the Babel Parameters Script.

+## Sudo Executes Script
+Parameter Name:  Leo-Babel-Sudo

+    * False --> the Babel Script is executed with the current user's priveleges
+    * True --> Sudo executes the Babel Script.
+That is, the Babel Script is executed with root priveleges.

+Example:

+\@bool Leo-Babel-Sudo = True

+The value of Leo-Babel-Sudo compiled into Leo-Babel is False.

+This parameter's setting can be overridden for an individual Babel Script by setting babel_sudo in the Babel Parameters Script.

 # Supported Python Release